-In Michigan, a misdemeanor charge of domestic violence first offense is punishable by a maximum sentence of 93 days and up to a $500.00 fine.
+In Michigan, a misdemeanor charge of domestic violence first offense is punishable by a maximum of 93 days and up to a $500.00 fine.
 Just because jail is possible, it does not mean that the judge at sentencing will impose jail.
 In fact, when a domestic violence specialist handles a case, jail is most frequently avoided.
 There are a multitude of complex factors that weigh in relative to determining what sentence is ultimately imposed.
 The lawyer’s job is to know all the factors and do what is necessary to make certain he has done whatever needs to be done to gain his client the ultimate advantage.

 What if a domestic violence defendant is guilty?

-Many or maybe even most criminal defense lawyers will attempt to convince a client who is charged with a first offense to plead guilty or no contest even if they are guilty.
+Many or maybe even most criminal defense lawyers will attempt to convince a client charged with a first offense to plead guilty or no contest even if they are guilty.
 They will advise their client that it is better to accept a plea bargain than risk going to trial and losing.
-The philosophy at LEWIS & DICKSTEIN, P.L.L.C. is that if a client is innocent and wants to take their case to trial, the gloves come off and we do whatever it takes to maximize our client’s chances of being acquitted.
+The philosophy at LEWIS & DICKSTEIN, P.L.L.C. is that if a client is innocent and wants to take their case to trial, the gloves come off, and we do whatever it takes to maximize our client’s chances of being acquitted.
 When a client is innocent, the best possible case scenario is an outright dismissal of all charges.

 What if there is a violation of probation on a domestic violence case?

-What plea do I enter arraignment on a domestic abuse charge?
+What plea do I enter arraignment?

 The simple answer is…you don’t.
 If you can afford to hire a criminal defense attorney to represent and protect you in a first offense domestic abuse case, he will enter the plea on your behalf.
 It is always better if the defendant remains silent and lets the lawyer do the talking.
-Generally, the position the lawyer will take is that the defendant “stands mute” (doesn’t say anything relative to the charges and the court will enter a “not guilty” plea on their behalf.
-Also, the experienced attorney will make an attempt to waive the arraignment so that their client does not have to personally appear in court and be subjected to the judge or magistrate who is likely to impose onerous and imposing terms and conditions of bond.
+Generally, the position the lawyer will take is that the defendant “stands mute” (doesn’t say anything relative to the charges, and the court will enter a “not guilty” plea on their behalf.
+Also, the experienced attorney will attempt to waive the arraignment so that their client does not have to personally appear in court and be subjected to the judge or magistrate who is likely to impose onerous and imposing terms and conditions of bond.
 If the arraignment is waived, a personal bond is frequently set.